Manhole

 A manhole (utility hole, maintenance hole, or sewer hole) is an opening to a confined space such as a shaft, utility vault, or large vessel.
-Manholes are often used as an access point for an underground public utility, allowing inspection, maintenance, and system upgrades.
+Manholes, typically protected by a manhole cover, are often used as an access point for an underground public utility, allowing inspection, maintenance, and system upgrades.
 The majority of underground services have manholes, including water, sewers, telephone, electricity, storm drains, district heating, and gas.

 Manholes are generally found in urban areas, in streets and occasionally under sidewalks.
 In rural and undeveloped areas, services such as telephone and electricity are usually carried on utility poles or even pylons rather than underground.

 In Australia, manhole also commonly refers to an access hatch used to get access from a room or hallway into the ceiling cavity of a building.
 These manholes are typically around 450 × 450 mm square.

 Construction

 Manhole closings are protected by a grating or manhole cover, a flat plug designed to prevent accidental or unauthorized access to the manhole.
 These covers are traditionally made of metal, but may be constructed from precast concrete, glass reinforced plastic or other composite materials (especially where cover theft is of concern).
 Because of legislation restricting acceptable manual handling weights, Europe has seen a move toward lighter-weight composite manhole cover materials, which also have the benefits of greater slip resistance and electrical insulating properties.

 Manholes are usually outfitted with metal, polypropylene, or fiberglass steps installed in the inner side of the wall to allow easy descent into the utility space.

-Manholes are usually round, primarily because roundness is the best shape to resist the compression of the earth; covers are round because they are easier to manufacture than square or rectangular shapes, they are easier to move by rolling, and they can't fall into the opening.
+Manholes are usually round, primarily because roundness is the best shape to resist the compression of the earth; covers are round because they are easier to move by rolling, and they can't fall into the opening.
 But in the United Kingdom they are nearly always square, or rectangular, in shape, at least at street level.
-Manholes can also be found in a triangular shape (e.g. in Cambridge, UK, and surrounding villages).
+Manholes can also be found in a triangular shape (e.g. in Cambridge, and surrounding villages).